limikael/ideas/BananaLeafPublishing.md

 feeding the information colected by our travellers, through an algorithm, using carefully selected True Type Fonts, into g-code to be fed into our custum built lazer engraver.

+Our lady will then take these sacred pages and bind them into a books.
+Each book handmade.
+Each book unique.
+For you and for everyone and everything you love.

 This is how we will show to the world what our most beautiful lady can do.